rqlite/rqlite.io/content/en/docs/Getting-rqlite/building-from-source/_index.md

 ---
 title: "Building from source"
 linkTitle: "Building from source"
+description: "How to build rqlite from source"
 weight: 40
 ---
-rqlite can be compiled for Linux, macOS, and Microsoft Windows.
+rqlite can be compiled for a wide variety of operating systems and platforms.

 ## Building rqlite
 *Building rqlite requires Go 1.18 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for installing and managing your versions of Go.*